-- 33 percent of enlisted Marines chose the \$30,000 bonus and the reduced REDUX retirement. - 26 percent of warrant officers chose the \$30,000 bonus and the reduced REDUX retirement. - 7 percent of officers chose the \$30,000 bonus and the reduced REDUX retirement.
-Of those: - Officers who were in grades O-1E through O-3E were much more likely to select the bonus than were other commissioned officers.
+- 33 percent of enlisted Marines chose the \$30,000 bonus and the reduced REDUX retirement - 26 of percent warrant officers chose the \$30,000 bonus and the reduced REDUX retirement - 7 percent of officers chose the \$30,000 bonus and the reduced REDUX retirement.
+Of those: - Officers who were in grades O1E through O3E were much more likely to select the bonus than were other commissioned officers.

-Although these take-rates seem high, they have fallen sharply.
-Overall, the percentage of Marines selecting the bonus declined from 57 percent in 2001 to 14 percent in September 2011 (see figure 6).
+Although these take-rates seem high, they have fallen sharply over time.
+Overall, the percentage of Marines selecting the bonus declined from 57 percent in 2001 to 14 percent (see figure 6).
 Thus, by 2011, fully 86 percent of Marines selected High-3 as their retirement plan.

-In 2011 (through September), the take-rates were
+In 2011 (through September), the take-rates were:

-- 18 percent for enlisted Marines (26 percent for staff sergeants); - 2 percent for commissioned officers (6 percent for those who held O-1E-O-3E grades at 15 years of service); and - 11 percent for warrant officers.
+- 18 percent for enlisted Marines (26 percent for staff sergeants) - 2 percent for commissioned officers (6 percent for those who held O1E-O3E grades at 15 years of service) - 11 percent for warrant officers